arganthonio/ViralRiver/README.md

 # ViralRiver

 **ViralRiver** is a modular RNA-seq virome analysis workflow designed for the detection, assembly, rescue, and quantification of low-abundance viral sequences from host-dominated transcriptomic datasets.
+The pipeline was developed to characterize the plasma and PBMC-associated virome in individuals at risk of HIV-1 infection, but it can be applied to any paired-end RNA-seq dataset.

+**ViralRiver** combines:

+* Taxonomic screening,
+* *De novo* assembly,
+* Stringent host depletion,
+* Sensitive viral rescue mapping,
+* And quantitative viral profiling

+into a fully automated and reproducible workflow.

+## Features

+### Biological & Analytical Capabilities
+* **Detection of low-abundance viral transcripts** from RNA-seq data.
+* **Versatile sample compatibility:** Optimized for plasma, PBMC, tissue, and bulk RNA-seq.
+* **Quantification of viral abundance** to build accurate taxonomic expression matrices.
+* **Recovery of fully assembled viral contigs** for downstream evolutionary or variant analysis.

+### Automated Computational Workflow
+* **Automated host depletion** via strict cross-alignment against the `hg38` reference genome.
+* **Kraken2-based viral candidate extraction** utilizing customizable taxonomic identifiers (TaxIDs).
+* **Robust *de novo* assembly** powered by MEGAHIT to reconstruct non-host fragments.
+* **Dual-engine sensitive viral rescue** integrating both Minimap2 and Bowtie2 mapping strategies.

+### Architecture & Deployment
+* **Modular architecture:** Clean separation of software logic, runtime environments, and data references.
+* **Nextflow-ready workflow:** Out-of-the-box support for parallel processing, pipeline resuming (`-resume`), and containerization.
+* **Turnkey references:** Includes a curated human virome reference database ready for deployment.

 ## Workflow Overview